GUSecLab/tor-exit-relays/README.md

 a project of [Georgetown SecLab](https://seclab.cs.georgetown.edu/).

 This project addresses the Tor exit blocking problem, in which websites disallow clients arriving from Tor.
-This problem is a growing and becoming potentially existential threat to the anonymity network.
+This problem is a growing and potentially existential threat to the anonymity network.
-We introduce two architectures that provide ephemeral exit bridges for Tor which are difficult to enumerate and block.
+We introduce two architectures that provide ephemeral exit bridges for Tor, which are difficult to enumerate and block.
 Our techniques employ a micropayment system that compensates exit bridge operators for their services, and a privacy-preserving reputation scheme that prevents freeloading.
 We show that our exit bridge architectures effectively thwart server-side blocking of Tor with little performance overhead.